The backbone of sustainable construction

 Concrete is the most widely-used construction material in the world.
 It is part of our everyday lives.
 However, its ubiquitous nature often means it is taken for granted.
-The Concrete Initiative aims to increase awareness of its essential role in creating a sustainable construction sector in Europe.
+Concrete Europe aims to increase awareness of its essential role in creating a sustainable construction sector in Europe.